 Document your wedding day to provide special memories

 I became an unobtrusive photographer because my wife and I got married ourselves this is exactly what we wanted.
 We just wanted a documentary photographer to take images on our day that would provide us with special memories.
 We struggled to find a good one, so I became one instead.
 Having those treasured moments captured and to keep forever is so important.
 Whether you are framing the prints, or hanging a canvas on the wall or just keeping the images digitally to view on computers.
 These photos will be with you forever.
-Investing in a documentary wedding photographer is a must and I strongly recommend it.
+Investing in a natural and timeless photographer for your wedding is a must and I strongly recommend it.

 Is it all black and white photography?